FrendaWinter/Operating-System-Concepts/README.md

 - **Roll back**: When we preempt the resource, process cannot continue with its normal execution; it is missing some needed resource.
   - We must roll back the process to some safe state and restart it from that state.
 - **Starvation**: May happen that the same process is always picked as a victim (Follow on cost factor for exam), so the process will never complete the task.
-  - So we icked as a victim only a (small) finite number of times.
+  - So we picked as a victim only a (small) finite number of times.
 The most common solution is to include the number of rollbacks in the cost factor.

 # Chapter 8